pcrumm/tank-project/README.md

 ## Overview

-The application is currently dirt simple.
-When you open up index.html, you can move around with WASD, and rotate around with the left and right arrow keys.
+The application is ~~currently~~ no longer dirt simple.
+When you open up index.html, you can move around with WASD, and rotate the camera with the mouse.
+Click to shoot.

 ### General Guidelines